Four Seasons Restaurant: Cuisine

 The Four Seasons pioneered what later came to be called "New American Cuisine".
 When the Four Seasons opened, Time magazine wrote that the restaurant had "the highest-priced—and most exotic—menus in high-priced Manhattan", akin to the 21 Club, Colony Club, and Le Pavillon.
 Patrons could enjoy a sausage from one of the restaurant's "sausage trees" as they were being seated.
 Patrons could choose from a number of entrées.
 These included herbed lobster parfait, which consisted of pieces of lobster covered in hollandaise sauce and whipped cream; small clams with truffles and green onions; and beef marrow with cream and bouillon.

 Main courses included "Violets in Summer Snow", "Sweet and Sour Pike in Tarragon Aspic", and "Piccata of Piglet in Pastry".
 By the 1990s, the restaurant offered such menu items as "Chinese egg rolls, French terrines, German spatzle, Italian penne, spa cuisine and good old scrambled eggs."
 Some dishes, such as Dover sole, were consistently offered throughout the restaurant's existence.

 More elaborate dishes were typically served in the Pool Room, while the Grill Room had a simpler menu.
 Patrons could request fresh herbs on their dishes, contrary to most American restaurants, which at the time of the Four Seasons' opening did not provide fresh herbs.
-The Four Seasons was the first restaurant in the United States to cook using fresh, wild mushrooms; these were placed not only in salads but also in filet mignon, sauces, and toast.
+The Four Seasons was the first restaurant in the United States to cook using fresh, wild mushrooms.
+These were placed in salads and in filet mignon, sauces, and toast.
 The restaurant maintained its own herb garden for this purpose.
 Cotton candy was a house specialty, making the Four Seasons the first fine-dining restaurant to offer the confection.
-In addition, six varieties of coffee were available.
+Six varieties of coffee were available.

 The chef James Beard was a principal contributor to the development of its seasonal-food concept, pairing appropriate wines for each season.
 Frank Prial of The New York Times wrote that "wine is an integral part of the Four Seasons operation", in contrast with other restaurants, where the selection of wine was a secondary consideration.
 There were two air-conditioned wine cellars, one next to the Pool Room and the other in the basement; they collectively held 15,000 bottles.
 When the Four Seasons opened in 1959, Beard was hired to instruct the staff on the characteristics and history of each type of wine.
 By 1975, the restaurant had 260 types of wine on its regular menu, including 80 American wines.
-Additionally, the restaurant had a special menu of 200 wines, which were available only in limited quantities; these special varieties represented about 1,000 total bottles.
+The restaurant had a special menu of 200 wines, which were available only in limited quantities.
+These special varieties represented about 1,000 total bottles.